stefanofa/awesome/TOPICS.md

 ## toolkit

-*   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - The best apps in the AI era aren’t solo experiences—they’re collaborative.
-Liveblocks provides customizable pre‑built features to make your product multiplayer, engaging, and AI‑ready.
-All without derailing your roadmap.
+*   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - Liveblocks gives you the building blocks and infrastructure to enable people and AI to work together inside your app.

 ## yjs

-*   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - The best apps in the AI era aren’t solo experiences—they’re collaborative.
-Liveblocks provides customizable pre‑built features to make your product multiplayer, engaging, and AI‑ready.
-All without derailing your roadmap.
+*   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - Liveblocks gives you the building blocks and infrastructure to enable people and AI to work together inside your app.

 *   [partykit/partykit](https://github.com/partykit/partykit) - PartyKit simplifies developing multiplayer applications